mkcn/fastHistory/README.md

 **Note**: be sure to not use `pip` (python2) nor `sudo` (install it only for the current user)

-## Install with installer.sh
+## Install with installer.sh (offline mode)

  1. download the latest release with this *easy-to-type* link or manually download [it](https://github.com/mkcn/fastHistory/releases)
-	 - `wget mkcn.me/f`
+	 - `wget mkcn.me/f`2
+ 2. move it to the target system
- 2. extract it
+ 2. extract it and run the installer with the target user
 	 -  `tar -xvzf f`
- 3. run the installer with the target user
 	 - `cd fastHistory-X.X`
-	 - `./installer.sh` (this works also offline)
+	 - `./installer.sh`
  4. close and reopen your terminal
  5. (optional) delete installation files
  	- `rm -r f fastHistory-X.X`